irmen/pyminiaudio/README.md

 Software license for these Python bindings, miniaudio and the decoders: MIT

-## Todo

-- wrap the .mod and .xm player API

 ## Synthesizer

 If you like this library you may also be interested in my software FM synthesizer: https://pypi.org/project/synthplayer/